-Last updated 23rd March, 2025
+Last updated 18th July, 2025

 Are you wondering how to wallpaper?
 Or perhaps you want to know the cost of a decorator to wallpaper?

-If you're interested in wallpaper installation then you've come to the right place.
+If you're interested in wallpaper installation, then you've come to the right place.
 This article breaks down all the costs involved in wallpapering.

-Whether it's how to wallpaper, how much wallpaper you need, the DIY wall paper cost or the labour costs in hiring a professional.
+Whether it's how to wallpaper, how much wallpaper you need, the DIY wallpaper cost or the labour costs in hiring a professional.
 We have the answers!

 Continue reading below!

-The average cost to hang wallpaper in a medium-sized room is typically around £200 in labour with the cost of materials varying depending on which wallpaper you choose.
+The average cost to hang wallpaper in a medium-sized room is typically around £200 in labour, with the cost of materials varying depending on which wallpaper you choose.

-This price just involves hanging wallpaper, it does not involve stripping wallpaper and assumes the wall is in good condition with no remedial work required.
+This price just involves hanging wallpaper.
+It does not involve stripping wallpaper and assumes the wall is in good condition with no remedial work required.

 To strip existing wallpaper and hang new wallpaper in a medium-sized room, expect to pay around £350 in labour costs.

-The standard painter and decorator will often charge around £150 per day in labour and usually work by themselves as another person in one room can often be one too many.
+The standard painter and decorator will often charge around £150 per day in labour and usually work by themselves, as another person in one room can often be one too many.

-The job on average will take 1 to 2 days to complete but may take longer in rooms that are difficult to strip or those which need plaster repair work.
+The job, on average, will take 1 to 2 days to complete, but may take longer in rooms that are difficult to strip or those which need plaster repair work.

 Remember, too, that tradesmen prices will be affected by other factors, such as where you are located in the UK.